Handbook on Assessment at Duke

 Supplemental Evaluations of Teaching and Learning

-Many faculty wish to collect additional information about student learning, often at a middle point in the term.
-Trinity College does not have a formal, universal process for mid-semester evaluations, but we have cultivated a handful of online resources and recommendations to guide faculty through this process.[16]
+Many faculty wish to collect additional information about student learning, often at a mid point in the term.
+Trinity College does not have a formal, universal process for mid-semester evaluations, but we have cultivated a handful of online resources and recommendations to guide faculty through this process.[8]

 [8] https://assessment.trinity.duke.edu/midterm-assessment-strategies